-You can find current and past audit reports for the Office of the Insurance Commissioner at http://portal.sao.wa.gov/ReportSearch.
+You can find current and past audit reports for the Senate at http://portal.sao.wa.gov/ReportSearch.

 ABOUT THE STATE AUDITOR'S OFFICE

 The State Auditor's Office is established in the state's Constitution and is part of the executive branch of state government.
 The State Auditor is elected by the citizens of Washington and serves four-year terms.